The United Kingdom’s market potential for coffee

 Growth rates for the independent coffee shop market were predicted to be slightly higher, with the value expected to rise by 25% in 2022.
 This is driven by the growth in hybrid working.
 Furthermore, a survey from 2021 showed that 65% of consumers would visit an independent coffee store to support them after the COVID-19 crisis, and also because of the quality of their products.
 The segment value of independent coffee shops is expected to reach £1.6 billion (approximately €1.9) in 2022.

 The size and growth of the coffee shop market drives the growth of the specialty coffee market in the United Kingdom.
 Read more about this in the trend section below.

 - Activate the “Translation” function of your browser to make the studies available in your native language.

 - See the website of the British Coffee Association for more information about the coffee industry in the United Kingdom.

-- Access the EU Trade Helpdesk to analyse European and British trade dynamics and to build your export strategy.
-By selecting the United Kingdom as your reporting country, you will be able to follow developments such as the emergence of new suppliers and the decline of established ones.
+- Access EU Access2Markets to analyse European and British trade dynamics and to build your export strategy.
+By selecting the United Kingdom as your reporting country, you will be able to follow developments such as trade flows with established suppliers, the emergence of new suppliers and changing patterns in direct and indirect imports.

 - See our study of trade statistics for coffee for more detailed information about the European trade in green coffee beans.